Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 resistant to collusion and dramatically more efficient to operate, and a need for a new system of revoking certificates that can be consistently enforced.

+Since the initial deployment of Certificate Transparency in 2013, there has been a considerable body of research published on transparency systems.
+In recent years, key transparency systems have been deployed by Apple {{AppleKT}}, Meta
+{{MetaKT}} and ProtonMail {{ProtonKT}}, These systems not only provide stronger security properties, but also support transparent revocation, and also scale with less bandwidth costs.

+Key Transparency is being standardized in the KeyTrans IETF WG {{KeyTransWG}}.
+This document describes how a similar design as the one being considered in the KeyTrans WG could be applied to TLS in order to provide stronger security properties whilst also reducing the TLS handshake size.

 # Conventions and Definitions